-Authors would like to thank UMRG Grant University of Malaya (2017-2019) RP038C-17HNE Dance as Movement Therapy for Breast Cancer Survivors for funding this project.
-Authors would also like express gratitude to the Candy Girls Breast Cancer Survivor Group for enabling and supporting this project.
+The authors would like to thank UMRG Grant Universiti Malaya (2017-2019) RP038C-17HNE "Dance as Movement Therapy for Breast Cancer Survivors" for funding this project.
+The authors would also like express gratitude to the Candy Girls Breast Cancer Survivor Group for enabling and supporting this project.